Making A Rod For Your Own Back (+ Irritating Parenting Phrases)

 Typically taken to mean you’re doing something easy now that will cause problems in the future, making a rod for your own back it’s the type of phrase that’s often dished out by health visitors, relatives, and pseudo well-meaning onlookers.

 And it is incredibly irritating.
 It is often used in relation to things that people may or many not agree with, or around things you generally do out of necessity.

 As some examples, things related to parenting that I’ve been told or read that I’m ‘making a rod for my own back’ about: breastfeeding on-demand, extended breastfeeding, letting the baby asleep on me, feeding her to sleep, occasionally letting her sleep in our bed for some or all of the night, co-sleeping, choosing not to give her a dummy, and not leaving her to cry.

 It’s easy to let it wash over your back when you’re more confident in your choices, but when it’s related to something you do because it’s all you can do to get by and just survive in the hazy first few weeks and months, it’s never particularly helpful.

 We have a whole year to write ahead of us before we can even think of end-of-year wrap-up lists.
-But here’s a thought, if it’s a phrase you’ve tempted to use, why not make an actual suggestion instead?
-Let’s try and make it obsolete in 2013.
+But here’s a thought, if it’s a phrase you’ve tempted to use to a new mum or dad, why not make an actual helpful, practical suggestion instead?
+Let’s try and make ‘rod for your own back’ obsolete.

 Is it possible that there’s a parenting phrase that is more annoying?
 What words really wind you up?
 Leave a comment, I’d love to know.